 Aim for harmony

 The parts of a system should fit together and follow a standard approach unless there is good reason to deviate.
-Favour the "least astonishing solution".Use: High level approach, high level design, define and document code/naming standards and patterns
+Favour the "least astonishing solution".Use: High-level approach, high-level design, define and document code/naming standards and patterns

 Establish the technical direction but don't design everything up front

 Don't try to design every detail up front, but also be aware of the need to set a clear technical direction and strategy.
 When decisions are made too early they may turn out to be irrelevant due to changing understanding and requirements, so don't invest too much time in them.
 But if the team don't have a shared understanding of which way they are heading the work will be unaligned and the system will lose coherence.
-Identify key risks and assumptions and at the appropriate time do lightweight PoC's, spikes or research to guide the design.Use: Epic roadmap with T-shirt size and risk/uncertainty rating, PoCs/spikes
+Identify key risks and assumptions and at the appropriate time do lightweight PoCs, spikes or research to guide the design.Use: Epic roadmap with T-shirt size and risk/uncertainty rating, PoCs/spikes

 The "right" technical design depends on the client's context [Advanced]

 Be aware of the client context.
-Take the client skills and background into account.
+Take the client's skills and background into account.
 Consider and communicate ways to incrementally work toward what you think is the ideal solution rather than assuming you will be able to jump straight there.Use: Current, interim and target architecture, innovation budget, skills matrix

 Speak to others outside your project

 Work to build relationships with key client stakeholders including product/project/programme managers, delivery/engineering managers, architects, operations teams, DBAs and change/release management.
-Identify those who could have a significant influence on the real or perceived success of the team and build trust and rapport with them.Use: Make time for a chat, engineer situations to encourage ad hoc conversations, regular reviews with key stakeholders
+Identify those who could have a significant influence on the real or perceived success of the team and build trust and rapport with them.Use: Make time for a chat, engineer situations to encourage ad hoc conversations, and regular reviews with key stakeholders

 Justify your thinking

 Present ideas to the client as intentions rather than decisions which are a done deal.
 Justify decisions based on the effect they will have on the team's ability to deliver the desired outcomes.
 Where decisions may be controversial, present alternatives and explain why you favour your chosen option.
-Be aware of the client's context and background: decisions which seem obvious to you may still need to be justified to the client.Use: Options comparisons, play devil's advocate to your own ideas, be balanced, don't rubbish ideas
+Be aware of the client's context and background: decisions which seem obvious to you may still need to be justified to the client.Use: Options comparisons, play devil's advocate for your ideas, be balanced, don't rubbish ideas